benaja-bendo/test-auto-tp/README.md

   e2e/             End to end scenarios
 ```

 The services contain simple in-memory logic to keep the example concise.
 Payment and shipping are simulated via asynchronous services.
+A list of shipping options is exposed via `/shipping` and orders must specify a `shippingMethod` when created.
+The `ProductService` can optionally fetch products from an external `json-server` API when `PRODUCT_API_URL` is set.